 - Are you traveling solo, as a couple, or with kids?

 Traveling on your own will obviously require the least number of miles and points.
 If you’re traveling as a couple, how can you coordinate to reach the amount of miles and points collectively?
 If you’re traveling with kids or a larger group, will it be enough to earn enough miles and points to cover some of the cost or do you want to wait until you have earned enough for everyone?

-- Do you want to fly in first class or are you ok with economy class?
+- Do you want to fly in business or first class or are you ok with economy class?

 Your travel style and what you’re comfortable with is also important!
 After all, you want your travels to be enjoyable!
 Is there flexibility in your time frame and/or destination?
 Sometimes minor adjustments can mean huge differences in the number of miles and points needed for flights or hotels.

 Before applying for travel rewards credit cards, you must focus on the answers to these questions.
 The next steps will be easier because you have clearly defined what your hopes and expectations are.

 I have my travel goal.
 What’s my next step?

 In the beginning, you only need to focus on your travel goals.
 There are some travel credit cards like the Chase Sapphire Preferred that all beginners should apply for first.
 But, as you get more comfortable, you can diversify your miles and points earnings across a variety of programs.

 For now, though, use Google Flight Search and the Wiki pages for the airport you’d like to fly into.
 You can search the airlines that fly from your home airport to your destination.
 The Wiki pages will allow you to see which airlines fly into a specific airport and from where.